worldcoin/idkit-js/packages/react-native/README.md

 #### Properties

--   `connectorURI`: Getter for the URI to connect with World App
+-   `sessionURI`: Getter for the URI to connect with World App

 #### Types